 My rating: 3 out of 5 stars; Best for fans of Italian book settings Kevin Kwan’s adaptation “Sex and Vanity”

-In A Room With a View, Lucy travels to Florence, Italy, with her cousin, assured they would get “a room with a view” of the River Arno.
+In the classic short novel A Room With a View, Lucy travels to Florence, Italy, with her cousin, assured they would get “a room with a view” of the River Arno.
 But, when they are given a room overlooking a courtyard, Mr. Emerson and his son George offer their own room with a view.

 This opening sequence thus begins the journey of young Lucy as she comes of age by navigating through the proprieties of Edwardian-era society ultimately seeking to find true happiness.

-I hope this Finer Things Club Book List from The Office inspired your next book club read.
+I hope this Finer Things Club Book List from The Office book clun inspired your next book club read.